gitsudhir/aws/README.md

 - `modifying`: The instance is being modified
 - `backing-up`: The instance is being backed up

+✅ **Your RDS instance is now fully available and operational!** The initial backup is being performed, which is normal for a new instance.

 You can check the status with:
 ```bash
 aws rds describe-db-instances --db-instance-identifier mydbinstance --query 'DBInstances[*].[DBInstanceIdentifier,DBInstanceStatus]' --output table